cloudflare/cloudflare-docs/content/d1/getting-help/index.md

 # Getting help

-We have a few places you can go to get help, depending on the issue you're facing.

-## Having a problem with the command line?

-Getting unexpected errors when using wrangler?
+Refer to the following list of troubleshooting options if you run into an error.

+## Wrangler (command-line)

-You can report issues in the [wrangler2 Github repository](https://github.com/cloudflare/wrangler2/issues/new/choose).
+If you are having issues with Wrangler, report issues in the [wrangler2 GitHub repository](https://github.com/cloudflare/wrangler2/issues/new/choose).

-## Need help getting started?
+## Community support

-Want to get help from other members of the community building things on D1?

-Join the `#d1-open-alpha` channel on our [Discord](https://discord.gg/cloudflaredev).
+To get help from other members of the community building things on D1, join the `#d1-open-alpha` channel on the [Cloudflare Developer Discord](https://discord.gg/cloudflaredev).

-## Discussion for the D1 team?
+## Connect with the D1 team

-Want to discuss something in long-form?

-Open a thread on the [Community Forum](https://community.cloudflare.com/c/developers/d1)
+To discuss an issue with the D1 team, open a thread on the [Community Forum](https://community.cloudflare.com/c/developers/d1).

-## Problem with these docs?

-Noticed something out of date or incorrect with the D1 docs?
+## Documentation

-You can report issues with the documentation in the [cloudflare-docs Github repository](https://github.com/cloudflare/cloudflare-docs/issues/new/choose)
+To flag a problem in the D1 documentation, report documentation issues in the [cloudflare-docs GitHub repository](https://github.com/cloudflare/cloudflare-docs/issues/new/choose).